sirixdb/sirix/README.md

 Storing files natively is also on our agenda.
 Furthermore a key management schema similar to the one described in Sebastian's Thesis has to be implemented.

-## First steps
-Please have a look into our sirix-example project how to use Sirix.
-We'll shortly provide a refactored RESTful-API to interact with a Sirix-Server.

 ## Developers
 Developers which are eager to put forth the idea of a versioned, secure database system especially suitable, but not restricted to rooted trees (serialized form as XML/JSON) are always welcome.
 The idea is not only to support (and extend querying) as for instance via XQuery efficiently, but also to support other datamining tasks such as the comparison of hierarchical tree-structures.

-## Documentation
-We are currently working on the documentation.
-You may find first drafts and snippets in the Wiki.
-Furthermore you are kindly invited to ask any question you might have (and you likely have many questions) in the mailinglist.
-Please also have a look at and play with our sirix-example bundle which is available via maven.

 ## More visualizations
 ![Wikipedia / SunburstView comparison mode / TextView comparison mode](https://github.com/JohannesLichtenberger/sirix/raw/master/bundles/sirix-gui/src/main/resources/images/wikipedia-scrolled.png "Wikipedia / SunburstView comparison mode / TextView comparison mode")